Skip to main content

 ** What protocols can be intercepted by Telepresence?**

-Both TCP and UDP are supported for global intercepts.
+Both TCP and UDP are supported.

 Yes, please see the volume mounts reference doc for more information.